Alresford Town F.C.: History

 Alresford were North Hants League champions in 1999–2000 and returned to Division Two of the Hampshire League.
 After finishing second in Division Two in 2001–02 they were promoted to Division One.
 In 2004 the Hampshire League merged into the Wessex League, with the club becoming members of the new Division Two.
 The division was renamed Division One in 2006 and Alresford were runners-up in 2006–07, earning promotion to the Premier Division.
 After five seasons in the lower-mid table, the club were Premier Division runners-up in 2012–13, a season that saw them win the Hampshire League (beating AFC Bournemouth in the final), the Wessex League Cup and the North Hants Senior Cup.
 They were Premier Division runners-up again the following season, also retaining the League Cup and the North Hants Senior Cup, as well as winning the Aldershot Senior Cup.

 In 2018–19 Alresford won the Southampton Senior Cup, beating AFC Stoneham 3–0 in the final.
 The 2019–20 season was abandoned due to the coronavirus pandemic with Alresford top of the Premier Division.
+In 2022–23 they finished bottom of the Premier Division and were relegated to Division One.
+In 2023–24 the club finished fourth in Division One, qualifying for the promotion play-offs, in which they lost 2–0 to Downton in the semi-finals.
+A third-place finish in 2024–25 was followed by a 2–1 loss to East Cowes Victoria in the play-off semi-finals.